prodo-dev/plz/README.md

 *Say the magic word.*

-`plz` is a job runner targeted at training machine learning models as simply, tidily and cheaply as possible.
-You can run jobs locally or in the cloud.
-It includes functionality to reproduce your experiments, and to save your history of parameters and results, so that history can be queried with any program handling json.
-At the moment `plz` is optimised for `pytorch`, in the sense that you can run pytorch programs without preparing a `pytorch` environment.
-With proper configuration and preparation it is fairly general, and can be used for practically anything that requires running a job in a repeatable fashion on a dedicated cloud VM.
+`plz` is a job runner targeted at training machine learning models as simply, systematically, tidily and cheaply as possible.

 *We are in beta stage.
 We don't expect API stability or consistence with next versions.*

 ## Highlights

+- structured inputs/outputs as to allow programmatic queries, so that you can analyse the history of your experiments
-- run jobs on the bare-metal or in the cloud (support for AWS, plz follows a cloud-agnostic architecture)
+- flexibility to run jobs on the bare-metal or in the cloud (support for AWS, plz follows a cloud-agnostic architecture)
-- an easy to build, install and configure command-line tool written in python
-- easy to remember commands
+- simple command line interface
-- run experiments on on-demand or spot instances
+- runs experiments on on-demand or spot instances, using isolated Docker containers
-- run experiments via secure Docker containers
+- tracks parameters for experiments, and allows exact repetitions with tweaked parameters, making experimentation more systematic
-- configure runs on various instance and resource types
+- provides flexibility to use various instances and resource types
-- AMI: using baked images for consistency, repeatability and performance
+- AMI: use baked images for consistency, repeatability and performance
-- supports pytorch
-- Docker image: support for Nvidia GPUs + latest version of anaconda, Nvidia drivers, CUDA
-- uses a Redis data store
+- ready to run pytorch in an environment supporting Nvidia GPUs, CUDA and anaconda
-- bash, make, terraform and Dockerfile scripts provided
+- built on top of broadly used tools like python, bash, make, terraform, ansible and docker
 - useful examples provided see [Examples](#Examples) section
 - MIT-license allowing modification, distribution, private or commercial use, see [License](LICENSE) for more details
-- open for contributions, plz [Watch](https://github.com/login?return_to=%2Fprodo-ai%2Fplz), [Star](https://github.com/login?return_to=%2Fprodo-ai%2Fplz) and [Fork](https://github.com/login?return_to=%2Fprodo-ai%2Fplz) the repo
+- open for contributions, plz

 ## Usage overview